PocketCareS/Server/Installation.md

 5. Configure the IBM push Notification credentials [reference](https://github.com/PocketCareS/server/blob/master/Installation.md#ibm-push-notification-java-sdk-setup)
 6. Right-click on the project folder (on IDE) and run as spring boot app
 7. Now you must see the project running on the server.
-8. Get the IP address of your system.
+8. Get the IP address of your system which will be ***SERVER_API_URL***
 9. Access the URL ```<ip>:8080/user/sample.
 If it prints "Hello World" ```Then the server is up and running.
 10. Update the file ```src\main\resources\application.properties``` file
-11. Configure the IP address in the Android [reference](https://github.com/PocketCareS/PocketCareS-Android/tree/development#running-pocketcare-s-using-android-studio), iOS [reference](https://github.com/PocketCareS/PocketCareS-iOS#installing-pocketcare-s-using-xcode) and web portal [reference](https://github.com/PocketCareS/webportal/blob/master/README.md#steps-for-running-on-local-system).
+11. Configure the IP address in the Android [reference](https://github.com/PocketCareS/PocketCareS-Android/tree/development#running-pocketcare-s-using-android-studio), iOS [reference](https://github.com/PocketCareS/PocketCareS-iOS#installing-pocketcare-s-using-xcode) and web portal [reference](https://github.com/PocketCareS/webportal/blob/master/README.md#running-the-application-on-local-system).

 #### Steps to configure MongoDB database on IBM Openshift